acgaudette/dotfiles/README.txt

-Finally added these to version control!
+Finally got around to adding these to version control.

+Usage: ./init